‘They’ll behead him’: Veteran desperate to save Afghan interpreter

 “Not only him, his family,” Keen added.
 “He’ll be the last one killed if they find him.
 They’ll kill his brothers, sisters, kids, wife and then, they’ll kill him.
 And they’ll behead him.
 They have no remorse.”

-It will soon be five years since Keen returned to Grand Haven after a nine-month tour in Afghanistan, his third and final deployment after 36 years in the Army.
+It will soon be five years since Keen returned to Grand Haven, Michigan after a nine-month tour in Afghanistan, his third and final deployment after 36 years in the Army.

 But Keen’s mission is not complete.